DecisionNerd/nimbus-sensei/README.md

 # nimbus-sensei
 Projects and code from working on A Cloud Guru

-## Stuff
+## Structure

+### Folders

+projects are only nested when there are more than 9 projects on the same topic